The sounds of Berlin

 The musician's heart beats to the rhythm of the city

 One of the reasons for Berlin's musical diversity is the fact that many national and international artists are attracted to the city itself.
-David Bowie, for example, called Berlin home for several years in the 70s, drawing inspiration from his life in the city for his ‘Berlin trilogy’ of albums.
+For example, David Bowie drew inspiration from his life in the city in the 70s, for his ‘Berlin trilogy’ of albums.
 Part of the allure is undoubtedly the aura of the city, as well as enticing factors such as various funding programmes and good development opportunities.
 The Musicboard Berlin, for instance, supports the capital’s pop music scene with the help of numerous initiatives.
 The city also takes great strides in preserving its musical culture.
 Recently the threatened Rockhaus in Lichtenberg, which serves as a rehearsal room complex for about 1,000 musicians, has been saved for the next 20 years.

 As in almost all cultural areas, Berlin is characterised by an extraordinary diversity.
 The city welcomes all genres and encourages musical creativity and innovation.
 The density of musicians also means that almost everyone knows someone who DJs regularly in the hottest clubs, plays bass guitar in a Rammstein cover band, or mixes the sound at big concerts.
 This is exactly what makes music so accessible and an essential part of Berlin culture.